Learn More About InDesign Classes in Atlanta

 File Management

-Managing files, including importing, exporting, and organizing, will be an extremely important skill.
-InDesign can import files from several formats, including Microsoft Word and Adobe Illustrator, and can export files in various formats like PDF, EPUB, and HTML.
+Managing files, including importing, exporting, and organizing, will be a crucial skill.
+InDesign can import files from several formats, including Microsoft Word and Adobe Illustrator, and export files in various formats, such as PDF, EPUB, and HTML.
 Messy InDesign files and file organization can slow down your workflow, create errors, and make it harder to collaborate with others.
 Luckily, a training course will walk you through tips and tricks to manage your files with ease.

 Working with Images